access – a person’s ability to obtain healthcare services.

 compensatory damages – damages recovered in payment for actual injury or economic loss, which does not include punitive damages (as added damages due to malicious or grossly negligent action).

 competition – in markets, the rivalry among sellers trying to achieve such goals as increasing profits, market share, and sales volume by varying the elements of the marketing mix: price, product, distribution, and promotion.
-Generally, the more competition there is, the more likely are firms to be efficient and prices to be low.
-The spectrum of competition in markets ranges from perfect competition to monopoly, with most markets functioning somewhere between the two.
+Generally, when there is more competition, firms are more likely to be efficient and keep prices low.
+The spectrum of competition in markets ranges from perfect competition to monopoly and most markets function somewhere between the two.

 contestability – in economics, refers to a market structure with low sunk costs and freedom of entry and exit.
 The number of firms is not so important, but the threat of competition should be sufficient to keep prices low and prevent abuse of monopoly power.
 Few markets are perfectly contestable.